Skip to main content

 Pro Tip

-Gap coverage typically costs $25–$75 per vehicle per year.
-If you finance or lease more than two or three vehicles, the endorsement can pay for itself with a single total loss.
-Review your fleet roster — any vehicle where the loan balance exceeds the likely ACV is a candidate for gap coverage.
+Gap coverage cost and availability vary by carrier and vehicle.
+If you finance or lease more than two or three vehicles, review the fleet roster against current loan balances and ACV exposure.
+Any vehicle where the loan balance may exceed the likely ACV is a candidate for gap review.

 4. Drive Other Car (DOC) — CA 99 10